 - Whisk in the cocoa and sugar and take the saucepan off the heat.

-- Beat the sour cream with the eggs in a separate bowl until combined, than add to the beer mixture.
+- Beat the sour cream with the eggs and vanilla in a separate bowl until combined, than add to the beer mixture.

 - Whisk in the flour and bicarb until combined.

 - Pour the cake batter into the tin and bake for an hour.
 The middle of the cake may still be slightly wet when you take the cake out, but it will firm up as it cools down.

 - Leave to cool completely in the tin as it is quite a damp cake and could collapse.

 - Cream the butter and icing sugar together until well mixed.